 OxBlue’s interface includes this advanced analysis that adds an extra “watchdog” to the jobsite, ultimately helping strengthen safety measures.
 Combined with best practices, safety tracking helps ensure potential risks aren’t left unseen.

 Keep Track of Expensive Equipment

 Expensive equipment is costly to maintain and store.
-If not efficiently utilized, it can turn into a pile of wasted capital.
+If not efficiently utilised, it can turn into a pile of wasted capital.
 Large companies may have excess equipment in several locations, and small ones may need to keep a close eye on how their equipment is being used.
-For those in control of the budget, knowing how much time things stay idle can be a valuable insight into future purchasing decisions.
+For those in control of the budget, knowing how much time things stay idle can be valuable insight into future purchasing decisions.

 From operational patterns to project milestones based on deliveries, A.I. looks for large equipment and “follows” it around to check how it’s being used.
 With OxBlue’s equipment tracking, managers and stakeholders can access a new set of performance indicators.
 Seeing if equipment arrives on time, how often it’s sitting untouched and where it is on the jobsite helps teams ultimately make better use of existing equipment.

 Utilising artificial intelligence with visual data allows construction professionals to see trends and potential risks without having to spend time or money on additional oversight and reviews.
 By combining an AI-driven interface with construction cameras, data is presented quickly and upfront, helping teams drive better builds and make informed decisions.